 European Economic Area citizens

 For an individual in this category, no visa/certificate of sponsorship is needed and the UK immigration points-based system does not apply because there is free movement of labour within the EU.

 Non-European Economic Area citizens

 If you are not a British citizen, or a national of a country in the European Economic Area (EEA) or Switzerland, you will need a visa before you travel to the UK.
-To obtain a visa, you need to meet the requirements of UK Visas and Immigration (UKVI), which is responsible for managing migration in the UK.
+To obtain a visa, you need to meet the requirements of UKVI, which is responsible for managing migration in the UK.

 The points-based immigration system governs the way individuals from outside the EEA can work, train or study in the UK.
 Information for all new applications from non-EEA nationals can be found on the points-based system page of this website.